brewchetta/nyc-101121-pairing-oct-15/README.md

 ]
 ```

 You can do this by opening up a repl, working directly in the console, or by running files with node (for example, `node index.js`).
+Once you've finished you do not need to submit this assignment.

 ## Challenge One